 These medical forms can be endorsed by:

-Medical forms are forwarded for confidential independent review by Coral Cay's expert medical advisors in the UK.
+If necessary medical forms are forwarded for confidential independent review by Coral Cay's expert medical advisors in the UK.
 Based on their advice, Coral Cay reserves the right to either refer a scholar to a specialist for further medical examination and/or reject and/or cancel any scholars expedition application and/or offer of a placement with Coral Cay.

 It is therefore essential that all scholars provide accurate, comprehensive and truthful information on all medical forms provided by Coral Cay.
 Coral Cay will not accept any liability whatsoever in the event that a scholar has not fully disclosed all relevant details on the medical forms provided by Coral Cay (note: failure to disclose this information may void a scholars insurance).